 - North Ronaldsay dry stane dyke - North Ronaldsay.
 Unique system of dry stone walls around the island.
 The purpose of these walls is - to keep sheep AWAY from the central part of the island.
 North Ronaldsay sheep is unique breed which survives on seaweed found along the beach.

 - Tankerness House - Kirkwall, Mainland.
-One of the best preserved 16th century town houses in Scotland.
+One of the best preserved town houses from the 16th century in Scotland.
 Now serves as local museum.